 When combining medication and online therapy, the patient needs to be honest with how the prescribed medicine makes them feel or act.
 Not all treatments are appropriate for all people, so it is critical to be upfront about any side effects.

-Medication is often used in conjunction with online psychotherapy to improve the patient’s overall life, not challenging.
+Medication is often used in conjunction with online psychotherapy to improve the individual’s overall life, not make it more challenging or uncomfortable.
 Healthy lifestyle improvements, such as exercise, rejuvenating sleep, and proper nutrition, are also key elements of improving a person’s overall mental and physical health.
-Medications are not prescribed by the online counselor but rather by the patient’s psychiatrist or qualified family doctor.
+Medications are not prescribed by the online counselor but rather by the individual’s psychiatrist or qualified family doctor.

-For some individuals, attending psychotherapy online is a more suitable location than in-person psychotherapy services.
-This may be due to physical limitations, such as a disability limiting a patient’s ability to leave their house or a fear of leaving their home.
-Online therapy is designed to help the patient overall, regardless of circumstances.
+For some individuals, attending psychotherapy online is a more suitable option than in-person psychotherapy services.
+This may be due to physical limitations, such as a disability limiting a person’s ability to leave their house or a fear of leaving their home, or geographic limitations such as a lack of qualified or experienced therapists in their area, or financial limitations such as in-person therapy being too expensive.
+Online therapy is designed to help the individual overall, regardless of circumstances.

-In addition to location, therapy online is excellent because patients and their online therapists can be anywhere in the world and still have their sessions.
 If the patient travels for work but still needs their weekly online therapy session, they can have it from their phone or laptop.
 The hours that online therapy can take place can also extend past regular business hours.
-If your chosen online therapist has a home office, a session at an unusual hour can occur for those with an atypical work schedule or living situation.
+If your chosen online therapist has a home office, a session at an unusual hour can often occur for those with an atypical work schedule or living situation.

-The goal is to find an online therapy provider that you can trust and open up to; if you don’t feel comfortable around your counselor, it will not be effective.
-Finding the right psychotherapist online does not have to be any more challenging than finding the right in-person counselor.
+The goal is to find an online therapy provider whom you can trust and open up to; if you don’t feel comfortable around your counselor, therapy might not be as comfortable or effective for you.
+But finding the right psychotherapist online does not have to be any more challenging than finding the right in-person counselor.

-In fact, finding a psychotherapist online may actually be easier because you will not spend time driving from office to office find a counselor that you connect with and can trust.
+In fact, finding a psychotherapist online may actually be easier because you will not spend time driving from office to office finding a counselor who you connect with and can trust, or being put on long waitlists.
 While most people do not switch counselors, on occasion, you may find that you would benefit from a different therapist if you are dealing with complex issues.
 Since there are online therapy specialists for different realms of psychotherapy, finding a specialist is sometimes needed.
-For example, not all counselors are trained to conduct online therapy with patients seeking a sex change.
-Pre- and post-surgical transgender therapy is a specialized field and requires specific components of understands.
-Patients typically need to attend transgender therapy before a doctor begins surgical procedures; therefore, finding the right counselor will be important.
+For example, not all counselors are trained to conduct online therapy with individuals seeking gender affirmation surgery.
+Pre- and post-surgical transgender therapy is a specialized field and requires specific components of understands, so transgender individuals may benefit more from attending therapy with a counselor who specializes in these matters.

-The most notable benefits of online therapy are that patients have fewer medical problems, have fewer sick days from home or school, have fewer debilitating issues, and show an increase in work production.
-Online therapists’ goals are to have their patients show improvements throughout their sessions and not plateau with treatments.
-The best online therapists can get their patients to a point where they do not require therapy to continue or have fewer therapy sessions over a month or year.
+The most notable benefits of online therapy are that clients have fewer medical problems, have fewer sick days from home or school, have fewer debilitating issues, and show an increase in work production.
+Online therapists’ goals are to have their clients show improvements throughout their sessions and not plateau with treatments.
+The best online therapists can get their clients to a point where they do not require therapy to continue or have fewer therapy sessions as time goes on.

-Patients who benefit the most from online therapy are those that are actively engaged in their treatment.
+People who benefit the most from online therapy are those who are actively engaged in their treatment.
 They follow through with assignments given for “homework” between sessions, journal their thoughts or feelings, and consistently practice what is discussed in sessions.
 The best online therapy is as effective as the patient wants it to be; the more they put into it, the more they will get out.

 Why Are There Different Types Of Online Therapy?

-Different specialists treat a heart issue and a broken bone; there are different types of online therapy to help with specific needs and circumstances.
+Different specialists treat heart issues and broken bones; similarly, there are different types of online therapy to help with specific needs and circumstances.

-One of the most utilized online therapy methods is Cognitive behavior therapy (CBT).
-Online CBT helps patients to change their thinking and behavior patterns from a sad, anxious, or made to a safe process.
+One of the most utilized online therapy methods is cognitive behavioral therapy (CBT).
+Online CBT helps individuals to change their thinking and behavior patterns from negative, unhealthy ones to more rational and healthy ones.
 Online CBT can help a person to manage issues and solve their problems.

 CBT is most effective in treating:

 Another type of online therapy is interpersonal therapy (IPT).
-IPT is most effective when treating patients with unresolved grief problems, having socialization issues, having conflicts with partners or family members, or needing assistance with self-expression.
+IPT is most effective when treating clients with unresolved grief, socialization issues, conflicts with partners or family members, or those needing assistance with self-expression.

-Psychodynamic therapy helps patients to work through abuse that occurred during their childhood and improve their self-awareness.
-This form of online therapy, and psychoanalysis, works toward helping patients take back control of their lives.
+Psychodynamic therapy helps patients to work through issues that may have occurred during their childhood and improve their self-awareness.
+This form of online therapy, often in conjunction with psychoanalysis, works toward helping individuals take back control of their lives.
 The best online psychoanalysis therapies are run several times a week and may include individual and group sessions.

-Dialectical behavior therapy (DBT) is a form of online therapy that helps patients regulate their emotions.
-Patients with mood disorders such as borderline personality disorder benefit the most from DBT.
+Dialectical behavior therapy (DBT) is a form of online therapy that helps clients regulate their emotions.
+People with mood disorders, such as borderline personality disorder, benefit the most from DBT.